delisarsar/habitat4j/README.md

-# nest-client
+# Habitat4j

-A Java client for interacting with the Nest thermostat and other device APIs
+A Java client for interacting with the Nest thermostat and other device APIs.

+## Usage

+This project is licensed under the Apache 2.0 Software License.

+This project requires Java 8 to run.